dm-devtech/bank_tech_test/README.md

 ```

 ### Running tests
-1. Clone repo to your local directory if you have not already
+1. Clone repo to your local directory (if you have not already)
-2. Install Jest/Babel
-3. Amend line 1 in each class file (src/Statement.js and src/Transactions.js)to 'export default class <class name>'.  'class Transactions' would become 'export default class Transactions'  The same would have to be done for the Statement.js file
-4. In src/Transactions.js add the line: 'import Statement from '../src/Statement.js'
+2. run 'npm install'
-5. In the terminal run 'npm test'
+3. In the terminal run 'npm t' to run the tests
-6. To see coverage run jest --coverage
+4. To see coverage run jest --coverage

 ### Test coverage